Updated February 2018

 - the piece of equipment is to be incorporated into another which is already included in the Register.
 In this instance the new item may be detailed separately, alternatively the description and/or value of the original item may be amended (see ‘Adding an item to an existing Equipment record’ below).

-Equipment tags can be obtained by contacting the Capital & Costing Team.
+Equipment tags can be obtained by contacting the Cost & Capital Section.

 In certain cases, it may be necessary to add an item to an Equipment record and/or to increase the value of an item – for example, where expensive software is installed on a computer or an existing item of equipment is upgraded or enhanced.